quercus-glauca/curated-events-webapp/lib/README-lib.md

 ### List of Files

-- `events.js`: <ℹ> This Helper exposes some legacy code from the first development steps.
+- `events.js`: <ℹ> This Helper exposes some utility functions and some legacy code from the first development steps.